Nurse Practitioner podcasts here for the win!

-Peds is a big topic for NPs — in fact, pediatrics is one of our most frequently requested topics.
-(We’re working towards covering it, we promise!)
+Peds is a big topic for family nurse practitioners — in fact, pediatrics is one of our most frequently requested topics.
+(We’re working towards covering more, we promise!)

-In the meantime, there are lots of great podcasts to help answer your peds questions.
+In the meantime, there are lots of great podcasts to help answer your pediatric questions.
 And Peds in a Pod is one of them.

 Ashley Grigsby, DO, and David Rayburn, MD, are the hosts of Peds in a Pod.
 They do a deep dive into pediatric board review topics.
-But you don’t have to be prepping for your boards to benefit from their quarterly podcast — it’s helpful for picking up pediatric clinical pearls or expanding your scope of practice.
+But you don’t have to be prepping for your boards to benefit from their quarterly podcast — it’s helpful for real-life practice.

 If you work in primary care, geriatric and palliative care are ~going~ to be part of your landscape.
 And because the number of people over age 55 grew by 27% between 2010-2020, maximizing your scope of practice for these specialties is just straight up pragmatic.